Putting accountability into practice: Upholding commitments to women and girls in VAWG prevention

 Mpho is a criminologist and development practitioner with 10 years’ experience leading tri-sector social impact initiatives across Africa and Europe.
 She currently serves as the Accountability Co-lead for the What Works II Consortium, a global effort to prevent violence against women and girls through evidence-based interventions.
 In her previous work, she conducted a backlash and containment research that supported Co- Impact’s $1 Billion Gender Fund.
 She has wealth of experience on gender, diversity & inclusion, LGBTQIA rights and violence against women and girls.

-Liz Dartnall, Executive Director, Sexual Violence Research Initiative (SVRI)
+Elizabeth Dartnall, Executive Director, Sexual Violence Research Initiative (SVRI)

 Elizabeth Dartnall is the Executive Director of the Sexual Violence Research Initiative (SVRI).
 A global health specialist with over 25 years of experience in health systems, mental health, and the prevention of violence against women and children, Liz has worked across government and research sectors in diverse international contexts.
 She brings a deep understanding of the policy-making process and the critical role research plays in shaping evidence-informed policy and practice.
 Since 2006, Liz has led the SVRI, successfully transitioning it into an independent NGO with the support and collaboration of multiple global partners.
 Liz is driven by a deep commitment to feminist, ethical, and equitable approaches, and continues to lead research and policy initiatives that are helping to build a world free from violence against women and children.